Virginia State Subsidy Profile

 - Hereditary congenital problem or birth injury that could lead to substantial risk of future disability

-- Significant emotional ties with foster parents with whom the child has resided at least 12 months when adoption is in the child’s best interest and when adoption assistance is necessary to complete the adoption with these foster parents [When this criteria is the child’s only characteristic, the child receives state-funded adoption assistance only.]
+- Significant emotional ties with foster parents with whom the child has resided at least 12 months when adoption is in the child’s best interest and when adoption assistance is necessary to complete the adoption with these foster parents (when this criteria is the child’s only eligibility characteristic, the child receives state-funded adoption assistance only.0

-A child who is SSI eligible qualifies as a child with special needs.
+A child who meets all medical or disability requirements for Social Security Income (SSI) qualifies as a child with special needs.

 2. Does the state-only funded adoption assistance program differ in any way from the Title IV-E program?